We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 You can settle your agreement with Unison by repaying before the term ends, selling your house or refinancing.
 However, be aware that Unison will not share in any loss of value if you opt for a buyout.
 There’s also an initial five-year restriction period where Unison does not share in any loss in value if you sell the home.

-In addition to its home equity investment products, Unison offers an equity-sharing home loan — a second mortgage that offers below-market rates and deferred interest payments that keep your monthly payments low.
+In addition to its home equity investment products, Unison offers an equity-sharing home loan — a second mortgage with below-market rates and deferred interest payments that keep your monthly payments low.
 The maximum loan amount is $400,000.
 Unison recently expanded this new product's availability to homeowners in Florida and Oregon.

 Pros